pkuwangh/oldisim/README.md

 # Changes

 This is version is a fork.
-This version uses CMake to build the benchmarks, and switches TCMallo for JEMalloc.
+This version uses CMake to build the benchmarks, and switches TCMalloc for JEMalloc.

 # Run oldisim in a local cluster